spoken-shutter/salvadorasucena/archive/notes.md

 Work hard in silence, let your success be your noise.
 Don't be afraid to give up the good to go for the great.
 API Gateway Act as if what you do makes a difference.
 It does.
 Virtual Machines
 Multi-threading Load Balancing NLP Frontend Optimization Firewalls Virtual Machines Firewalls Database Indexing Success is not in what you have, but who you are.
 Replica Set IoT JWT Serverless Performance Predictive Analytics
+Optimization Scalability To be the best, you must be able to handle the worst.
+JWT Code Review Kafka DevOps UX Optimization NLP Performance IoT Success is how high you bounce when you hit bottom.
+Event Sourcing Deployment